marcvaldez/Search-and-Rescue-Robot/README.md

 Click on the image below for an overview
 <a href="Docs/Search and rescue Robot.pdf" class="image fit"><img src="Docs/slides_thumbnail.png" alt=""></a>

+## Features

+- Can be controlled via wi-fi using a laptop or phone or any device that has a browser
+- Has a camera for first-person view
+- Has collision detection through the ultrasonic sensor so that it would automatically stop when it's about to hit an obstacle
+- Able to recognize specific objects to assist in searching (via an external object detection server)
+- Armed with a foam dart pistol and laser module for dealing with threats

+## Controls

+- Forward
+- Backward
+- Turn Left
+- Turn Right
+- Nudge Left
+- Nudge Right
+- Stop
+- Toggle Laser
+- Fire Weapon

 ## Parts

 - Arduino Uno